willstepp/writings/sanctum-kthadras/sk.notes.md

-*) She buys weed from Crystal, but after that doesn't feel comfortable *) She browses internet forums, learning how to access meth, anything *) She browses Craigslist and meets up with a man named Steve -) She drives to a sketchy part of town, apt where a toddler is outside at night alone -) Steve gives her meth, she reacts strongly to it, he takes advantage of her and she likes it -) The next morning she leaves before he wakes, steals the meth, drives away crying, feels the hunger -) The man in the room is weak, his voice thinner, in the corners of the room, something is growing.
+*) She buys weed from Crystal, but after that doesn't feel comfortable *) She browses internet forums, learning how to access meth, anything *) She browses Craigslist and meets up with a man named Steve *) She drives to a sketchy part of town, apt where a toddler is outside at night alone *) Steve gives her meth, she reacts strongly to it, he takes advantage of her and she likes it *) The next morning she leaves before he wakes, steals the meth, drives away crying, feels the hunger *) The man in the room is weak, his voice thinner, in the corners of the room, something is growing.
--) We learn that she feels good, happy, but it's not real.
+*) We learn that she feels good, happy, but it's not real.

-But I know inside it's not real what I'm feeling now.
-It's just not.

-It's not real.
+Chapter Thirteen